tkutcher/quickbase-client/README.rst

     print(response.json())  # all methods (except for query) return the requests Response object

-Querying Records from QuickBase
+Querying Records from Quickbase
 -------------------------------

-You can also use the client object to send queries to the QuickBase API through the ``query`` method.
+You can also use the client object to send queries to the Quickbase API through the ``query`` method.
 This method will serialize the data back in to a Python object.
-The `query` method on the table class takes a ``QuickBaseQuery`` object which is high level wrapper around the parameters needed to make a query.
+The `query` method on the table class takes a ``QuickbaseQuery`` object which is high level wrapper around the parameters needed to make a query.

 Notably, the ``where`` parameter for specifying the query string.
 There is one (and in the future